Chatchanan-V/python-microblog/README.md

 # python-microblog
 This repository contains code for simple microblog web app using Flask and Python.

-HTML and CSS can be found in the provided folders
+HTML and CSS can be found in the provided folders.
 The app is hosted on Heroku cloud server

 You can visit the website [here](https://chatchanan-microblog-app.herokuapp.com/)